nats-io/nats.rs/README.md

 ## Sync vs Async

-The Rust ecosystem has a diverse set of options for async behaviors.
-This client library can be used somewhat effectively already with async runtimes such as async-std and tokio.
-Going forward we look to provide an async client.
-Publish today is mostly non-blocking, so largest API change would be around subscriptions being streams vs iterators by default.
-Also been researching sinks and whether or not they make sense.
-Would probably be a config feature for async wnd options for most runtimes like async-std and tokio.
+The Rust ecosystem has a diverse set of options for async programming.
+This client library can be used with any async runtime out of the box, such as async-std and tokio.

+The sync interface provided by this library is implemented as just a thin wrapper around its async interface.
+Those two interface styles look very similar, and you're free to choose whichever works best for your application.

 ## Features
 The following is a list of features currently supported and planned for the near future.